NeCTAR-RC/nectar-training/package07/sections/launching.markdown

 {% img src=images/scrLaunchDialogue.png, w=350, dim=px, align=right, css=margin-left:20px; %}

 Choose the name of your instance and the "*flavour*".
 Different flavours allocate different amounts of memory and disk space for you.
 Select the flavours in the drop-down box and information about the resources are displayed on the right side of the window.
 You may select a few flavours to see the differences between the flavours.
-For this tutorial, choose the **flavour** “**m2.xsmall**”
+For this tutorial, choose the **flavour** "**m1.small**", which offers 30GB of ephemeral storage (we will need this [in a later section](manageStorage.html).
-*Note:* If you already have requested resources and are not using the trial account, choose *m1.small* instead in order to be able to follow all exercises about managing storage as well.

 You could launch several instances of the same flavour, but for now we will launch only 1, so leave "**Instance Count**" at **1**.
 Leave "**Instance Boot Source**" on "**Boot from Image**".
 Choose the most recent version of  “NeCTAR Ubuntu”  from the "**Image name**" list.